 - Before seeing the property in person, you will have an opportunity to review the property page and see everything from property features to rental reports.
 However, if the property is occupied or being renovated, the seller may not offer walk-through.

-- When you are ready to start bidding, click the “Place Bid” button to go right into the auction.
+- When you are ready to start bidding, click the “Place Bid” button to go right into the real estate auction.
 Make sure to periodically check your dashboard, which will keep you in the know if anything changes during the auction cycle.

 - If your bid is selected by the seller, you will receive a purchase contract and request for more documents.
 After the documents are returned with your digital signature, a closing date will be set.

 Before you start bidding, make sure you are up to speed with the conditions applied to the specific property you are eyeing.
-It’s always wise to visit and inspect a property prior to bidding, because auctions usually have no inspection contingency period.
+It’s always wise to visit and inspect a property prior to bidding, because real estate auctions usually have no inspection contingency period.
 Also, set aside some cash for the earnest money deposit in addition to setting a budget for any possible home repairs.

 Note that a “Bid Deposit” — basically a hold on your credit card — will be required to follow through with your bid.
 The hold will then remain in place for the duration of the auction cycle.
 Remember there is no guarantee the sale will occur, and the seller has the legal right to approve or reject bids, including the highest bid.
 Auto Bid is an interesting feature that may help you gain the upper hand when bidding on a property.
 Bidders can stipulate a minimum amount that an auction bid must be raised each time the current highest bid is surpassed.
 You may also set up a ceiling amount that you don’t want to surpass when bidding.